Skip to content

 Homeschooling in America

-The choice of the best state for homeschooling depends on what parents want for their kids.
+The choice of the best states for homeschooling depends on what parents want for their kids.
 Some American states require parents to file paperwork regarding their homeschooling activities which include

 • Participating in state testing every year